google-fabric/galley/README.md

 **Examples:**
 ```
 # Starts the www service with its dev dependencies.
-The image’s default CMD is run.
+Runs the image’s default CMD.
 galley run www.dev

 # Maps the current directory in as the “source” directory, uses test dependencies, and runs “rake spec”.